coreos/rpm-ostree/docs/treefile.md

    names to use when substituting variables in yum repo files.
 The `releasever` variable name is invalid.
 Use the `releasever` key instead.
 The `basearch` name is invalid; it is filled in automatically.
+ * `opt-usrlocal-overlays`: boolean, optional: Defaults to `false`.
+By default, `/opt` and `/usr/local` are symlinks to subdirectories in `/ var`.
+This prevents the ability to compose with packages that install in those directories.
+If enabled, RPMs with `/opt` and `/usr/local` content are allowed; client-side, both paths are writable overlay directories on.
+   Requires libostree v2023.9+.